 Overnight lodging so families can visit their loved ones during hospice care and extended hospital stays

 Heat and electricity, which improves the odds of healing after a serious illness

 Transportation to and from medical appointments, including vital radiation and chemotherapy treatment

 Catheters, diapers, shower-safety equipment … and more.

 Last wishes: Birthday parties for loved ones, celebratory meals, and attending special events

 In 2011, we identified the need for a healing environment that would accommodate the special needs for end-of-life care, a place where families could spend the night with their loved ones in a quiet, beautiful atmosphere.

 Working with the Mendocino Coast Hospital and local artists, craftspeople, and businesses, FoH created A Room With A Soul.
 A community outpouring created the Room and the Heron Garden outside its window.
 When not needed for hospice care, it is available to all.

 - FoH funds the Grief Recovery Support Group, a weekly group led by a skilled and compassionate counselor.
 The group is open to everyone and is free of charge.
 Call 707-964-8987 for more information.

-- FoH also sponsors a monthly peer support group for parents, grandparents, and siblings who have suffered the loss of a child.
+- FoH also sponsors a monthly support group those who have suffered the loss of a child.
+This is for parents, grandparents, and siblings.
 At any age, the death of a child creates a special form of grief.
 We are members of The Compassionate Friends, a national organization dedicated to creating mutual support.
 To contact our local group, call 707-964-5229.